rahulshankariyer/MS_Mathematics_Final_Year_Project/README.md

 | Constrained KNN LDA | 69 | 3 | 95.83% |
 | Constrained KNN QDA | 62 | 10 | 86.11% |

-In the below links, you can find the MATLAB codes for some of the algorithms as well as the code computing their accuracies
+The MATLAB codes for some of the algorithms as well as the code computing their accuracies are given in the links below.

 1. <a href = "https://github.com/rahulshankariyer/Portfolio/blob/main/Final%20Year%20Project%202018-2019/MATLAB/KNN.m"> KNN </a>
 2. <a href = "https://github.com/rahulshankariyer/Portfolio/blob/main/Final%20Year%20Project%202018-2019/MATLAB/KNNAccuracy.m"> KNN Accuracy </a>